Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Will Happen to Other Plants in the House?

 After you introduce pet grass, the feline will, most likely, leave the rest of your plants alone.
+However, on the other hand, some cats may actually become more interested in other house plants.
 Now, while kitties deserve all the best in the world, they still need supervision.
-Otherwise, they might ruin a beautiful flower that you’ve been growing for years by chewing on it!
-Thankfully, when there’s enough pet grass in the house, the chances of your cat shifting its focus to other plants will be low.
+Otherwise, they might ingest a toxic plant or damage a beautiful flower that you’ve been growing for years by chewing on it!
+Thankfully, when there’s enough pet grass in the house, the chances of your cat shifting their focus to other plants will be low.

 You should still remove any flowers/plants that are toxic for cats from the house.
 We’re talking about lilies, figs, jade plants, and eucalyptus, to name a few.
+These can be quite dangerous for your cat, and in the case of lilies, lead to irreversible and sometimes fatal kidney damage.
 Sometimes, cat grass has the opposite effect: instead of avoiding other plants, cats decide to taste them all as well.
-So, be careful!
+So, be very careful!

 divider-cat